dannybauman/30-day-map-challenge-2025/README.md

 For the **[#30DayMapChallenge](https://30daymapchallenge.com/)**, I wanted to use AI as both creative partner and primary developer.
 30 unique map themes, one per day, and my project explores how top AI models and a variety of AI-first development platforms can quickly ideate and bulid map ideas into prototypes.
 And to see a Nov 2025 snapshot of how good these AI tools are for something like this.

+**Idea**: Prompt across AI platforms, let them work in parallel, use AI to help journal and report everything.

 I'm approaching this with the 30 Day Map Challenge [code of conduct](https://30daymapchallenge.com/#code-of-conduct) in mind: I'm publishing only my own work, sharing clear data sources, and using AI to evaluate which tools genuinely help human mapmakers instead of letting them replace the creative joy of mapmaking.
-Huge respect and gratitude to the artists, cartographers, designers, software engineers, storytellers, and everyone else crafting maps without AI—your craft sets the bar and keeps this community grounded in the social and environmental realities that careless AI use can ignore.
+Huge respect and gratitude to the artists, cartographers, designers, software engineers, storytellers, and everyone else crafting maps without AI - your craft sets the bar and keeps this community grounded in the social and environmental realities that careless AI use can ignore.
 My goal is to document the good, discard the noise, and feed those lessons back into workflows that stay useful for people.

-**Idea**: Prompt across platforms, let them cook in parallel, use AI to help journal and report everything.

 ---